ueberdosis/tiptap-php/README.md

 [![Chat](https://img.shields.io/badge/chat-on%20discord-7289da.svg?sanitize=true)](https://discord.gg/WtJ49jGshW)
 [![Sponsor](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub)](https://github.com/sponsors/ueberdosis)

 A PHP package to work with [Tiptap](https://tiptap.dev/) content.
 You can transform Tiptap-compatible JSON to HTML, and the other way around.
-Or you can use it sanitize your content.
+You can also use it sanitize your content, or even to modify it.

 ## Installation
 You can install the package via composer: